thousandbrainsproject/tbp.monty/docs/future-work/learning-module-improvements/use-constrained-grid-object-mdoels-for-all-benchmark-experiments.md

 This update could work in concert with [an improved exploration policy for the distant agent](../motor-system-improvements/model-free-distant-agent-exploration-policy.md).
 Early tests with salience-based learning policies suggest that these naturally support sampling in a scale-invariant way.
 In particular, this policy will perform smaller saccades to explore a smaller object such as a dice, and larger saccades to explore an object like a cereal box; this is in contrast to the naive scan and surface-agent learning policies, which will sample many more points for a larger object.

 Finally, this change could enable a significant simplification of the Monty code-base by removing the `FeatureGraphLM` and `DisplacementGraphLM` classes.
-Even if some elements of the latter are cherry-picked for the purpose of a [hybrid node and edge-matching LM](./hybrid-node-and-edge-matching.md), this would still enable the removal >1k lines of unused code and dozens of associated unit tests.
+Even if some elements of the latter are cherry-picked for the purpose of a [hybrid node and edge-matching LM](./hybrid-node-and-edge-matching.md), this would still enable the removal of >1k lines of complex code and dozens of associated unit tests.